 * Recent Japan easing, high oil prices weigh on yen

-* Euro zone services PMI disappoints, Greece concerns persist
+* Euro zone services PMI disappoints, Greece concerns

 * Sterling falls after BoE minutes

 NEW YORK, Feb 22 The yen stumbled to its

 lowest against the U.S. dollar in more than seven months on

 Wednesday, undermined by recent monetary easing in Japan, a rise

 in oil prices, and worsening economic fundamentals in the